-- · Porous or loose inner liners - Open liner splices which expose body cords - · Injuries to the body cords beyond repairable limits - Evidence of run-flat or overloading damage such as wrinkled, creased or discolored inner liner (See Image 2 on page 7) - · Injuries in the non-repairable bead area to the body cords - Impact breaks (See Image 10 on page 7)
+- Porous or loose inner liners - Open liner splices which expose body cords - Injuries to the body cords beyond repairable limits - Evidence of run-flat or overloading damage such as wrinkled, creased or discolored inner liner (See Image 2 on page 7) - Injuries in the non-repairable bead area to the body cords - Impact breaks (See Image 10 on page 7)

 For more information, refer to "Radial Tire Conditions Analysis Guide" produced by the Technology and Maintenance Council (TMC) of the American Trucking Association or "Passenger & Light Truck Tire Conditions Manual" Produced by the Tire Industry Association (TIA).
+Follow industry recommended practices from Tire Retread & Repair Information Bureau (TRIB).